 Jump to:

-❤️Why you'll love these muffins
+❤️Why you'll love these apple streusel muffins

 These soft and tender grain-free muffins are made with almond flour and a little tapioca flour for texture.
 They're sweetened with your choice of granulated sweetener: coconut sugar, brown sugar, or Golden Monkfruit sweetener (I've tried them all.)